Galaxy: Multi-wavelength observation

 A visual light image of Andromeda Galaxy shows the emission of ordinary stars and the light reflected by dust.

 This ultraviolet image of Andromeda shows blue regions containing young, massive stars.

 Advances in astronomy have always been driven by technology.
 After centuries of success in optical astronomy, recent decades have seen major progress in other regions of the electromagnetic spectrum.

 The dust present in the interstellar medium is opaque to visual light.
 It is more transparent to far-infrared, which can be used to observe the interior regions of giant molecular clouds and galactic cores in great detail.
 Infrared is also used to observe distant, red-shifted galaxies that were formed much earlier.
 Water vapor and carbon dioxide absorb a number of useful portions of the infrared spectrum, so high-altitude or space-based telescopes are used for infrared astronomy.

 The first non-visual study of galaxies, particularly active galaxies, was made using radio frequencies.
 The Earth's atmosphere is nearly transparent to radio between 5 MHz and 30 GHz.
 The ionosphere blocks signals below this range.
-Large radio interferometers have been used to map the active jets emitted from active nuclei.
+Combinations of multiple radio telescopes allow very-long-baseline interferometry to map the active jets emitted from active nuclei.

 Ultraviolet and X-ray telescopes can observe highly energetic galactic phenomena.
 Ultraviolet flares are sometimes observed when a star in a distant galaxy is torn apart from the tidal forces of a nearby black hole.
 The distribution of hot gas in galactic clusters can be mapped by X-rays.
 The existence of supermassive black holes at the cores of galaxies was confirmed through X-ray astronomy.